Evaluating the Reversal Curse in Model Editing: Analysis

 \subsection{Probability of Desired Outputs}

-Although the evaluation results in Section~\ref{theirresults} and ~\ref{ourresults} indicate that current editing methods are almost completely ineffective when evaluated in the QA form, we aim to further explore \emph{whether edited models increase the probability of desired outputs in the reverse direction of editing}?
-To this end, the average log probability of the desired outputs before and after editing on LLaMA-2 (7B) on the reverse-qa prompts of BAKE-Q\&J is illustrated in Figure~\ref{figprob}.
+Although the results in Section~\ref{theirresults} indicate that the vast majority of current editing methods are almost completely invalid when evaluated in the QA form, we aim to further explore \emph{what factors lead to the ineffectiveness of edited models in reverse inference?} To this end, the average log probability of the desired outputs before and after editing on the reverse-QA prompts of BAKE-Q\&J, evaluated on LLaMA-3 (8B), is illustrated in Figure~\ref{figprob}.
 Readers can refer to Appendix~\ref{append_log} for the results of other LLMs.
+We further include a detailed comparison with multi-hop evaluation in Appendix~\ref{multi}.

-\textbf{Desired Answer After Editing.} An effective editing method should increase the probability of the desired answer.
-The \emph{orange} columns in Figure~\ref{figprob} show that the probabilities kept unchanged or even became smaller compared with the base LLaMA-2, demonstrating these methods fail to increase the probability of the desired answer.
+\paragraph{Desired answer after editing} An effective editing method should increase the probability of the desired answer.
+The \emph{orange} columns in Figure~\ref{figprob} show that the probabilities of most methods remain unchanged or even became smaller compared with the base LLaMA-3, demonstrating these methods fail to increase the probability of the desired answer.
+In contrast, IKE is able to increase this probability, which is why it worked in the reverse direction.

-\textbf{Original Answer After Editing} An effective editing method should also reduce the probability of the original answer.
-As shown in the \emph{blue} columns in Figure~\ref{figprob}, the probabilities became almost unchanged except for the KN method, which demonstrated the inadequacy of existing methods in reducing the probability of the original answer.
+\paragraph{Original answer after editing} An effective method should also reduce the probability of the original answer.
+As shown in the \emph{green} columns in Figure~\ref{figprob}, the probabilities of all methods remain almost unchanged, which demonstrates the inadequacy of existing methods in reducing the probability of the original answer.

-\textbf{Comparison between Original and Desired Answer After Editing} For all methods, the probability of the original answer was significantly higher than that of the desired answer after editing, and the margin between them was almost unchanged or became larger compared to the unedited LLaMA-2.
-This explained why the editing methods were almost ineffective in the QA form.
-Additionally, although the probability of the desired answer after editing decreased for the KN method, the margin with that of the original answer was minimized, which explained why the KN method achieved certain improvement in the QA form.
+\paragraph{Comparison between original and desired answer after editing} For most methods, the probability of the original answer is significantly higher than that of the desired answer after editing, and the margin between them is almost unchanged or becomes larger compared to the unedited LLaMA-3.
+These observations suggest that current editing methods primarily modify forward directional associations (i.e., subject $\rightarrow$ object) without effectively reshaping the underlying relational structure required for reverse inference.
+In particular, the failure to both increase the probability of the desired reverse answer and suppress the original answer indicates that the editing operation does not alter the model's conditional distributions in a bidirectional manner.
+This behavior is consistent with the autoregressive factorization of language models, where conditional dependencies are inherently directional, and localized parameter updates may not propagate across inverse relations.
+Therefore, the reversal curse can be interpreted as a consequence of asymmetric conditional encoding, rather than merely a failure of recall.